• Skip to main content

 The Brompton Oratory in London is a quiet free place to enjoy beautiful Italian Baroque architecture.

 The London Oratory, also known as The Brompton Oratory.
-Photo by Angel Castellanos
+Photo courtesy of Angel Castellanos

-Officially the 19th-century church is known as the London Oratory.
-It is the second-largest Catholic church in London.
-The nave of the London Oratory is wider than St Paul’s Cathedral.
 When I called London home, this was my parish church.
 The architecture and ambiance will instantly transport visitors to Rome.
-Even though the church was built in 1884, the architecture is unequivocally Italian Baroque.
+Even though the church was built in 1884, the architecture is unequivocally Italian baroque.
 Music lovers should try to attend mass to hear the stunning choir accompanied by London’s most crucial organ in the post-World War II era.

 2. British Museum